HuiChen3313/FigBO/README.md

 Implementation: GammaExpectedImprovement (internal)

 FigBO is the proposed acquisition framework described in the paper.
-In the codebase, it is implemented via a project-internal module referred to as GammaExpectedImprovement, which realizes the Γ(x)-based look-ahead design introduced in the method.
-All experimental results reported as FigBO in the paper are generated using this implementation.
+In our experimental evaluation, FigBO is realized via an internal implementation referred to as GammaExpectedImprovement, which augments standard BoTorch acquisition functions with the Γ(x)-based look-ahead term introduced in the method.

+This internal implementation was used to generate all FigBO results reported in the paper.
-Note that GammaExpectedImprovement is an internal implementation detail of the FigBO framework, rather than an official acquisition function provided by BoTorch.
-The implementation is built on top of BoTorch’s GP posterior interfaces without modifying the BoTorch source code.
+It is built on top of BoTorch’s GP posterior interfaces and does not modify the BoTorch source code.
+We note that GammaExpectedImprovement is a research-oriented implementation used for experimental validation, rather than a standalone or officially supported acquisition function provided by BoTorch.

 ## Usage